-Together with helpful people, we managed to set up an A500 with a GVP external HDD using ABBS (Amiga version of MBBS) which shortly after became SilverHawk BBS the summer of 1992.
+Together with helpful people, we managed to set up an A500 with a GVP external HDD using ABBS (Amiga version of MBBS) which shortly after became SilverHawk BBS in the summer of 1992.

 The Norwegian telephone company, Televerket, sponsored us with two free phone lines which were open for incoming calls only.
 Kristoffer Egeberg arranged this and thanks to him, we had 2 nodes.
 This meant that the only expenses we had were the personal time invested in the BBS.
 And as we all know, this meant several hours every day.
 But it was fun :-)

 The BBS quickly grew and gathered thousands of users.
 Our board was targeting the Amiga users, but we allowed anyone to connect.
-Of course, we had some nice PC-vs-Amiga Wars going on in the conferences from time to time but that was just part of the fun back in those days.
+Of course, we had some nice PC-vs-Amiga Wars going on in the conferences from time to time but that was just part of the fun back in the days.

 After a couple of years, our board was later migrated to an A2000 which Stian bought.
-It was installed with a serial-board and some new harddisks.
+It was installed with a multi-serial card and some new harddisks.
 The A2000 hosted the BBS for a few years before we later decided to migrate the BBS over to an A1200, which proved tricky because the Apollo 68030 accelerator tended to freeze up from time to time.
 Still, we kept it running by being true to the BBS and kept the uptime as good as possible with daily maintenance.

 Thanks for your time.
 Now, connect and join us :)